21 Chump Street: Synopsis

 Naomi asks Justin to meet at school the next day.
-Justin refuses Naomi's money though, insisting that the marijuana is a gift to prove just how much he cares about her.
-Knowing that she can't properly bust him without the monetary transaction, she shoves it into Justin's hands just as the teacher comes into the room keeping him from returning it and Justin kisses her ("The Money").
+Justin refuses Naomi's money, though, insisting that the marijuana is a gift to prove just how much he cares about her.
+Knowing that she can't properly bust him without the monetary transaction, she shoves it into Justin's hands just as a teacher comes into the room which prevents him from returning the money.
+Then, Justin kisses her ("The Money").

 Because Justin is over eighteen and sold drugs on school grounds, the Narrator explains Justin had made an "irreversibly bad decision."
-Naomi reiterates that she's doing the right thing, though she seems to be upset about what she's done and Justin seemed like a good kid.
+Naomi reiterates that she's doing the right thing though she seems upset about what she did because Justin seemed like a good kid.
 She explains that there are smart and defenseless kids that she thinks about after the job is over, obviously talking about Justin.

 In May, the police arrest Justin and other students.
 Justin realizes that he'll lose in court, and pleads guilty.
-Justin receives three years' probation and has to spend a week in jail, while the other students point out that he'll never get into college now.
+Justin receives three years' probation and has to spend a week in jail while the other students point out that he'll never get into college now.

 Later, Naomi sits with the Narrator and discusses the effects drugs have had on her family while growing up.
 She states that she's doing the right thing, and wishes that someone had done her job when she was in school.
 However, she admits that she's never going to forget Justin, and that he touched her heart.

 During his time in jail, Justin can't stop thinking about Naomi.
-The Narrator asks Justin what he would say to Naomi if she was in the room with them.
+The Narrator asks Justin what he would say to Naomi if she were in the room with them.
 Justin responds, echoing his earlier sentiments: "What the heck did you do?" ("Epilogue").

 Musical numbers

-The show is performed in one act, and is only fifteen minutes in length.
+The show is performed in one act, and is about fourteen minutes in length.
 The characters of the students, cousins, and cops are played by three ensemble members.